 South Mountain Nature School teachers

 Mary Clair founded South Mountain Nature School in the fall of 2016 after earning her Cedarsong Forest Kindergarten Certification at Cedarsong Nature School on Vashon Island, WA.
 Mary Clair is committed to connecting children with nature, empowering children and teaching kindness for all living things.
 Mary Clair is a former high school English teacher with a background and keen interest in progressive education.
-She loves to play in the forest with her two daughters and lives in Maplewood, NJ.
+She is a member of the Maplewood Green Team, The South Mountain Conservancy and the Eastern Region Association of Forest and Nature Preschools.
+She loves to play in the forest with her three daughters and lives in Maplewood, NJ.

 Anna Maxwell holds a dual Masters of Teaching in Early Childhood Education and Childhood Education.
 She has over 10 years of experience teaching kindergarten in the private and public school settings.
 Anna's philosophy of education is rooted in the idea that children learn by doing and experiencing their natural environment.
 Anna recently started a consulting business called Kids Live to Learn Consulting.
 She specializes in supporting parents and educators refine their own teaching skills and foster a love of learning in young children.
 Anna lives in Maplewood with her husband and two daughters.

 Becky Gartman, Teacher, PRESCHOOL CLASS & Caregiver & Child class